uw-drupal/uw/README.md

 ### Dropdown Main Menu

 The main menu is displayed in the *Dropdowns* region by default.

-You can remove the default menu under the theme settings page by unchecking "Main Menu".
+#### Using `menu_block` block in the Dropdowns region

+It is possible to use `menu_block` blocks for your dropdown menu instead.
+Uncheck "Main Menu" under appearance settings to prevent double display of the menu.
+Then, configure your `menu_block` block to display in the *Dropdowns* region.
+Find your block's $delta (configure page has link `admin/structure/block/manage/menu_block/$delta/configure`)

+Finally, run `drush vset dropdown_menu_block_delta $delta` which will manually set your preference to theme that specific menu block as a bootstrap dropdown.

 ### Expanded Footer Menu